Brendan Bradley (actor): 2020-2025: Pioneering during the pandemic

-Virtual Reality

-In 2017, Bradley founded The Innovation Lab at New York University’s Tisch School of the Arts to introduce emerging technologies into live performance training.
-When schools and theater shut down during COVID-19, the Lab pivoted for students to attend, learn and perform in virtual reality.

-Bradley released The Future Stages in July 2020, a free customizable 3D virtual theater experience using the WebXR platform, Mozilla Hubs.
-In October 2020, he presented his authored play, Jettison, at the Future Stages.
-The VR play Jettison, became a finalist for The Producer Guild of America’s Innovation Award.
+In October 2020, he showed Jettison at Future Stages, becoming a finalist for the Innovation Award at the 32nd Producers Guild of America Awards.

+Bradley co-founded OnBoardXR, an accelerator and community platform supporting 50 VR theatre productions.
+He produced and performed a live halftime show in VR at The Polys XR Awards.

 During the 2020 shutdown, Bradley live-streamed a one-man show, seamlessly switching between 5 modes of AR/VR/XR/MR/2D storytelling for The Museum of Science, including live theater in web-based virtual reality (WebVR).

-The following year, Bradley was invited to write and perform an interactive musical theater prototype, Non-Player Character, at the Mugar Omni Dome Theater allowing on-site audiences to enter either as a Participant of the VR Concert, wearing a VR headset, or as a seated Spectator of the experience projected onto the IMAX dome screen.
+The following year, Bradley was invited to write and perform an interactive musical theater prototype, Non-Player Character, at the Mugar Omni Dome Theater.
+The musical allowed on-site audiences to experience either as a Participant of the VR Concert, wearing a VR headset, or as a seated Spectator watching the experience projected onto the IMAX dome screen.
 Bradley workshopped and expanded the Non-Player Character VR Musical, performing live at FIVARS, Mozilla Festival, winning Best in VR Interactive Immersive Experience at The Queensland (Qld) XR Festival and nominated for The Indie Creator Auggie Award at Augmented World Expo as part of OnBoardXR.

-In 2021, Bradley founded and organized OnBoardXR, a seasonal accelerator to scout and support live, immersive creators experimenting with virtual reality in live performance.
-OnBoardXR uses the Mozilla Hubs web VR platform running custom code on the Amazon Web Services cloud and produced virtual world premieres and speakers at FIVARS, SIGGRAPH and Mozilla Festival.
-In September 2021 Bradley was included in the 100 Original Voices in XR list created by former Apple and Google developer Avi Bar-Zeev.
-At that time, he joined the cast of Ferryman Collective’s VRChat play, Severance Theory: Welcome To Respite, performing live at The Venice Film Fest, Raindance Immersive and Kaohsiung Film Festival.

-On February 12, 2022 Bradley performed and produced a live Half-time Show in virtual reality at The Polys XR Awards, reported as “the first live halftime show in the metaverse.”
-On March 12, 2022, he starred in the interactive VR experience Gumball Dreams at SXSW.
+Bradley released his single "Reprogram Me" from the recording of Non-Player Character, which debuted at number 25 on the U.S. iTunes Soundtrack Chart.

+He starred in Ferryman Collective's VRChat play Severance Theory: Welcome To Respite (2021), performing live at The Venice Film Fest, Raindance Immersive, and the Kaohsiung Film Festival.
+He also played roles in Gumball Dreams at SXSW and Uncanny Alley: A New Day (2024) at The Venice Film Fest.

+2025-present

+Bradley starred in Succubus opposite Ron Perlman and Rosanna Arquette.
+Shortly after, his American gothic musical, The Devil and the Daylong Brothers, premiered at the SAG-AFTRA Foundation with a live performance from Keith Carradine.

 Music

-Bradley released his debut single “Reprogram Me” from the Workshop Cast Recording of Non-Player Character on July 8, 2022, debuting at number 25 on the U.S. iTunes Soundtrack chart.
 An original Workshop cast album recorded at Fever Tree Studios with Producer and Arranger Maurice Soque Jr. was released September 2, 2022.